Investment menu design

 Long-term outperformance, investment team tenure and stability, and style consistency are some factors for plan sponsors to assess when selecting a value investing approach.

 Heightened market volatility has refocused attention on large-cap value strategies in participant equity allocations.
-When looking at large-cap value investing, there are three key points for plan sponsors to consider.
+When looking at large-cap value investing, there are several key points for plan sponsors to consider.

 The role of large-cap value in a DC investment menu

-Adding a large-cap value allocation to a retirement portfolio has typically helped broaden diversification, lowered volatility exposure, and strengthened return potential across full economic cycles.
+Adding a large-cap value allocation to a retirement portfolio has typically helped broaden diversification and strengthened return potential across full economic cycles.

 Understand the growth-value cycle